gowthamee18/snake-game/README.md

 Installation
 	1. Make sure you have Python installed on your system (version 3.6 or higher).
-	2. Install Pygame by running the following command: pip install pygame
+	2. Install Pygame by running the following command:

+'pip install pygame'

 Running the Game

-	1. Clone this repository to your local machine: git clone https://github.com/gowthamee18/snake-game.git cd snake-game
+	1. Clone this repository to your local machine:

+git clone https://github.com/gowthamee18/snake-game.git

+cd snake-game

-	2. Run the game by executing the following command: python main.py
+	2. Run the game by executing the following command:

+python main.py

 The game window will open, and you can start playing.